iyzg/iyzg.github.io/_posts/2020-04-12-the-journey-continues.md

 layout: post
 title: "The Journey Continues"
 date: 2020-04-12
-description: This week, I talk about some the mentality aspect of performing well in competitive programming contests.
+description: This week, I talk about some of the mentality aspects of performing well in competitive programming contests.
 comments: true
 ---